What can a Personal Trainer do for me?

 What kind of workouts can I expect?

 Workout programs are tailored to your fitness history and the results you’re looking for.
-No two clients do the exact same weekly routines.
-There is cardio for weight loss and speed increase… there is weightlifting for muscle building and toning… and then a whole lot of grey in the middle.
+No two clients do the exact same routines.
+The focus is on human biomechanics by emphasizing triplanar exercises, challenging muscles and joints on all three planes of motion.
 As you discuss your goals with the Personal Trainer the plan of attack will become fine-tuned, bringing you those results you’ve been dreaming of.

 Are you available outside of our sessions?